grundleborg/mediawiki-slack/README.md

    require_once "$IP/extensions/Slack/Slack.php";

    # Slack extension configuration options
-   $wgSlackTeamName = "Your Slack Team Name";
-   $wgSlackIntegrationToken = "THE INTEGRATION TOKEN FROM STEP 3";
+   $wgSlackWebhookURL = "THE INTEGRATION URL FROM STEP 3";
    $wgSlackUserName = "THE USERNAME YOU WANT YOUR BOT TO HAVE IN SLACK";
    $wgSlackChannel = "#theChannelForBotMessagesToAppearIn";
    ```